Wayne Couzens: PCs in WhatsApp group with Sarah Everard killer jailed

 "I am deeply sorry these officers have let down the public, and their Met colleagues.

 "We are determined to rid this organisation of those who corrupt its integrity, and are increasing our efforts to do that more quickly.

-As a result, we may well see more cases emerging, as we leave no stone unturned in tackling offensive behaviour."
+"As a result, we may well see more cases emerging, as we leave no stone unturned in tackling offensive behaviour."